 commitment to success in schools through academic resources

 We work directly with education reserachers in our program areas.
 Using their findings, we work with local community leaders and educators to implement programs that have been shown to be successful in those same popluations.
-Recent academic collaborations in Bolivia and norther Nambia showed that the enforcement of academic skills, through consistency, rigor, and practice is necessary for childhood success.
-Additionally, fundings showed that if children in both areas had consistent access to school supplies, they were more likely to practice numbers and letters, and allow for creative exploration with paper and pencils.
+Recent academic collaborations in Bolivia and northern Nambia showed that the enforcement of academic skills, through consistency, rigor, and practice is necessary for childhood success.
+Additionally, findings suggested that if children in both regions had consistent access to school supplies, they were more likely to practice numbers and letters, and allow for creative exploration with paper and pencils.
 The cost of one pencil shouldn’t prohibit a child from gaining the skills they want and need to succeed in school, and so our first and foundational program provides school supplies to over 4,000 children in the study regions at the beginning of every school year.
 We plan to maintain sustained efforts, so that all children included in the program can expect new school supplies at the beginning of each academic year.

 Previous support for schools came from donations and individual funds.
 In 2018 One Pencil Project established 501(c)(3) and since has begun vigorously fundraising.

 commitment to COMMUNITIES through clean water & Community development

 One Pencil began a collaboration with University of New Mexico’s Engineers Without Borders (EWB) in 2009.
 The goal was to find an organization who used sustainable practices in their work and aimed to create local community ownership of development projects.
 As of 2018, two fully functioning wells have been installed in the Tsimane territory of Bolivia.
 These wells are dug and maintained through community support.
 Community members are trained on how to maintain and repair the well, and all parts can be purchased at low costs in San Borja (a neighboring market town).
 You can learn more about UNM-EWB HERE: